 Look for coffee brands that have the “Fair Trade Certified” logo.
 This ensures that coffee farmers market their own harvests through direct long-term contracts with international buyers so they can maintain a stable family farming business and reinvest in a quality product while maintaining a sustainable community and environment.
 This also involves fair labor conditions for workers.
 Some of the best roasts in the world are brands that produce fair trade coffee.

 Found a new brand of coffee you want to try?
 Do a little background research on the company and where they source their coffee.
 This will give you some more insight into whether or not they are the right eco-friendly brand for you.

 3. Organic Coffee

 You may be surprised to hear it, but conventional coffee is one of the most chemically treated foods in the world.
-Often grown with synthetic fertilizers and pesticides, this also does damage to the local land and surrounding waterways that the coffee beans are grown in.
+In fact, it’s estimated that every acre of coffee gets treated with more than 250 pounds of agricultural chemicals.
+These synthetic fertilizers and pesticides do damage to the local land and surrounding waterways that the coffee beans are grown in.
 Farmers are also exposed to these harsh chemicals while spraying and harvesting.

 Organic coffee is coffee that is grown without any chemicals.
 No pesticides, no synthetic flavoring or chemicals added, just pure coffee, the way it should be.
 Coffee is grown with organic fertilizers such as compost.
 Fortunately, most coffee producers today pride themselves on producing organic coffee beans which only add to their amazing flavor profile.
 Look for coffee brands with the USDA Organic Certification.